elastic/logstash-cloud-benchmarker/README.md

 # logstash-es-output-benchmarker

-You'll need a valid .boto
+You'll need a valid .boto.
+Copy aws_vars.yml.sample to aws_vars.yml and edit to your preferences.

 To use this run `setup.sh`, then run `run_remote_benchmarks.sh`.